Update 12/23/2018-This article now contains links to my other Single Type Run articles located at the bottom of this page.

 Ideal Team: Espeon, Exeggutor, Girafarig, Xatu, Jynx, Starmie/Slowbro

-Optional Pokémon: Lugia (S and SS), Kadabra, Hypno, Wobbufett, Mr. Mime (HGSS via Safari)
+Optional Pokémon: Lugia (S and SS), Kadabra, Hypno, Wobbufett, Mr. Mime (HGSS via Safari), Unown

-First Pokémon: Slowpoke at the Slowpoke Well before the second gym.
+First Pokémon: Unown at the Ruins of Alph before the first gym, after Unown you can get a Slowpoke at the Slowpoke well before the second gym.
 Abra, Wobbufett, Slowpoke, Smoochum, and Staryu via Pokewalker.

 Covers Weaknesses?
 No, Dark is not neutralized